 All-Inclusive Tours of Zaanse Schans, Volendam and Marken

-If you prefer a boat trip, their All-Inclusive Tour option also includes a 30-minute boat tour between Volendam and Marken, a clog-making demonstration with an operating antique steam engine, a visit to an operating windmill, and a visit to a traditional marker house.
-Both tours are provided on a luxurious air-conditioned tour bus with free wi-fi.
+If you prefer a boat trip, their All-Inclusive Tour option also includes a 30-minute boat tour between Volendam and Marken, a clog-making demonstration with an operating antique steam engine, a visit to an operating windmill, and a traditional marker house.
+Both tours are provided on a luxurious air-conditioned tour bus with free Wi-Fi.

-Then finally to Volendam and Marken, where you’ll tour the colorful houses and fishing villages.
+Then finally, to Volendam and Marken, you’ll tour the colorful houses and fishing villages.
 All of these tours start and end in Amsterdam.
 Let’s learn a little more about these gorgeous little towns.

 See Related: Things to Do in Volendam, Netherlands